Chief Executive Officer

-Responsible for the hiring, training, and terminating of Agency personnel.
+Missy is responsible for the overall Agency operations, including hiring, training, and terminating of Agency personnel.
 Missy is also responsible for the Employee Handbook, Affirmative Action, Equal Opportunity plans and is the Agency Safety Officer.
-She is also responsible for all Agency benefit administration for employees and orientation of all new employees.
+She is responsible for all Agency benefit administration for employees and orientation of all new employees.
 She is the liaison to the Personnel Committee of the Board of Directors.

 Responsible for all the financial activities of the Agency.
 The Fiscal Department receives and pays all invoices, oversees the purchase of equipment and supplies, undergoes an independent annual audit, prepares policy and procedure manuals, and manages the various funds used by the Agency to conduct its business.

 Responsible for planning and development of WCMCA activities, such as seeking out additional resources to expand programming.

 Kelli manages the Family Assets for Independence in Minnesota Program in which individuals save money for home purchase, small business, or post-secondary education, which is matched at a rate of three to one.